Tuesday, 22 October 2024

 A nice little selection in my south Lowestoft garden last night (21st) with ten moths of eight species and a further 17 from the trusty Light Brown Apple Moth (LBAM if you see it abbreviated anywhere!).
 They included my first two Musotima nitidalis, both Grey Pine and Common Marbled Carpet, Mallow and Green Brindled Crescent amongst others.

-Fern Tabby - Musotima nitidalis
+Marbled Fern - Musotima nitidalis

 Some of my Light Brown Apple Moths (LBAMs) are a bit odd